-From periods and sex, to childbirth and menopause, the vagina definitely goes through a lot.
-Luckily, the vagina is one of those body parts that is happiest when you leave it alone.
+From periods and sex to childbirth and menopause, the vagina definitely goes through a lot.
+Luckily, the vagina is one of those body parts that is typically happiest when you leave it alone.

-It’s understandable if you feel the need to wash it, after all we wash our bodies, our faces and our hair –why not wash the vagina, too?
-We are socially conditioned to think vaginas are dirty and high-maintenance, which is probably why “vaginal spas” have become a thing, but that couldn’t be further from the truth.
+It’s understandable if you feel the need to wash it.
+After all, we wash our bodies, our faces and our hair –why not wash the vagina, too?
+We are socially conditioned to think vaginas are dirty and high-maintenance, which is probably why “vaginal spas” have become a thing.
+That couldn’t be further from the truth.

-The vaginal canal is lined with mucous membrane and a cocktail of different bacteria (known as the vaginal microbiome) both responsible for protecting the vagina from infections.
+The vaginal canal is lined with mucous membrane and a cocktail of different bacteria (known as the vaginal microbiome) that are both responsible for protecting the vagina from infections.
 Lactobacilli, the “good” bacteria in your vaginal microbiome, maintain an ideal (slightly acidic) pH balance that keep the “bad” bacteria out.
-Most importantly, the vagina is a self-cleaning organ that washes itself by producing secretions, AKA your discharge.
+As if that’s not impressive enough, the vagina is a self-cleaning organ that washes itself by producing secretions (AKA your discharge).

 There’s a range of products available that claim to “clean”, “freshen” and “balance” your vagina, making up the multi-billion industry of personal hygiene.
-Truth is, these sort of claims are completely unfounded, steeped in misogyny (think about it: why are there no “penile hygiene” products?), and often risk doing more harm than good.
+Truth is, these sorts of claims are completely unfounded, steeped in misogyny (why are there no “penile hygiene” products?) and often risk doing more harm than good.

 Aside from the risk of burning your genitals, exposing your vulva and vagina to high humidity and warmth creates the perfect breeding ground for bad bacteria, which can lead to vaginal infections.